demure/dotfiles/i3/lemonbar/README.md

 * Made one segment for both eth and wlan speed, prefers eth. **FINISHED**
 * Added control-pianobar for music, as I don't really use MPD. **27FEB2016**
 * Added check to see if gpg key is unlocked (since I use it for `pass`, which give `offlineimap` passwds) **19MAR2016**
+* Added Thinkpad Multi Battery code.
+Will display ***weighted*** total battery percent.
+Other peoples code which I found only did `(bat0 perc + bat1 perc)/2`...
+Which is invalid, and extra invalid with an extended battery!
+There is a setting in the config to use either conky supplied battery, or the new Thinkpad Multi Battery. **09APR2016**

 ###Things I want